 - Director of Conservation and Community: Gary Smith.

 - Teams within this directorate: Development Management (planning), Sustainable Development and Land Management.

 These teams help look after and conserve the landscape, wildlife and cultural heritage within the National Park.
 Specialist staff facilitate practical conservation work, provide the planning framework and delivery of the development management service and monitor progress towards our vision for the National Park as a whole.

 - Teams within this directorate: Finance, Human Resources, IT, Legal, Communications, Members/Committees, Payroll, Premises.

-The teams are responsible for delivering key organisational functions including financial management, human resources, legal advice, as well as complementary supporting services such as IT, communications and premises management.
+The teams are responsible for delivering key organisational functions including financial management, human resources, legal advice, as well as complementary supporting services such as IT, communications, governance and compliance, and premises management.

 Park Services directorate